GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 | `devserverVersion`    | Server versions to use, options are "1" or "2-alpha" |
 | `services`            | List of services to run |

-Only valid for versions "2-alpha":
+Only valid for version "2-alpha":

 | Parameter (2-alpha only) |
 | ------------------------ |